minzikimi/caffitrak/docs/threats and vulnerabilities.md

-This project may be vulnerable to Cross-Site Scripting (XSS) and CORS misconfigurations.
+CaffiTrak includes some core security measures, with plans to expand them in future iterations:

-XSS risks are currently low because the application only accepts predefined input from dropdowns and selections.
+XSS Protection XSS risks are currently low because the app only accepts predefined input (dropdowns and selectors).
+In future versions, if user-generated text inputs (like custom drink names) are added, we will implement: Input sanitization Output encoding To prevent injection attacks.

-However, in the future, if user-generated text input is added (e.g. custom drink names), proper input sanitization and output encoding will be implemented to mitigate injection attacks.
+🙅🏻Rate Limiting CaffiTrak uses rate limiting with the express-rate-limit package to restrict requests from a single IP to a set number within 15 minutes.
+Exceeding the limit results in a 403 Forbidden response, protecting the API from abuse.

-Another potential vulnerability is the open CORS policy, which currently allows requests from any origin.
-This could expose the API to misuse from untrusted domains.
-To address this, I plan to implement a stricter CORS configuration, allowing only trusted front-end origins.
+CORS Configuration The app currently uses an open CORS policy, which allows requests from any origin (for development convenience).
+In the future, we plan to restrict CORS to trusted frontend domains to prevent misuse from unknown or malicious origins.

-Additionally, to protect users from accidental data deletion, on detail component a confirmation modal is implemented before any drink is removed.
-This small UI safeguard helps avoid unintended actions and contributes to user trust and data safety.
+Safe Deletion with Confirmation On the frontend, a confirmation modal appears before deleting a drink, helping users avoid accidental data loss.
+On the backend, deletion is handled securely with proper HTTP status codes.